Autonomous Learning From Success and Failure: Goal-Conditioned Supervised Learning with Negative Feedback: Conclusion

 \section{Conclusion}

-In this study, we introduce GCSL-NF, a novel approach designed to overcome some of the inherent challenges of goal-conditioned reinforcement learning.
-In particular, we aim to improve upon GCSL by incorporating negative feedback, utilizing information about the desired goal within each trajectory that is otherwise disregarded.
-As a consequence, our approach reduces the impact of biases that most approaches trained on self-generated data suffer from.
-Additionally, we suggest a novel method for learning distance functions between states, drawing on Monte-Carlo based contrastive learning methods.
-Our empirical findings demonstrate that our approach surpasses existing baselines across a range of goal-conditioned learning tasks.
+In this study, we introduced GCSL-NF, a learning scheme that overcomes a structural limitation of goal-conditioned supervised learning: by evaluating every trajectory both with respect to relabelled goals and with respect to the originally intended goal, the method turns failed attempts into corrective supervision instead of discarding them.
+The corrective targets are supplied by a trajectory-induced similarity function learned with Monte Carlo based contrastive estimation, so that no external reward function or geometric distance needs to be specified.
+Our empirical findings show that this dual evaluation reduces the impact of biases that approaches trained on self-generated data suffer from, matches or surpasses existing baselines across discrete and continuous goal-reaching tasks, and lets the agent re-adapt and keep respecting constraints when conditions change after training.
+For autonomous systems that must learn in the absence of engineered reward functions, such as the space robot sketched in the introduction, every failed attempt then becomes supervision rather than discarded data.
 A promising future direction would be to develop sophisticated goal-sampling strategies, moving beyond the current reliance on randomly selected goals from the goal space to enable novelty-driven exploration and hence more autonomy in the learning process.